Basic Usage

 Map Construction

-Kitex will strictly verify the field names and types constructed by the user according to the given IDL.
-Field names only support string types corresponding to Map Keys (the map key preferentially takes the value defined by the json tag, followed by the field name, refer to the Special Note - JSON Generic section).
-The type mapping of field Values is shown in the table below.
+Kitex will strictly validate the field names and types constructed by users according to the given IDL.
+Field names only support string type corresponding to Map Key (map key优先取json tag定义的值,其次取字段名,参考 特别说明 - JSON泛化 一节), and the type mapping of field Value is shown in the table below.

-For the return, it will verify the Field ID and type of the Response, and generate the corresponding Map Key according to the Field Name in the IDL.
+For returns, the Response’s Field ID and type will be validated, and the corresponding Map Key will be generated according to the Field Name of the IDL.

 Type Mapping